Our Mission

 Learn about ways to avoid probate in Florida for future planning, or understand small estate options if the estate qualifies.

-Understanding the scale of probate in Florida helps put your situation in context:
+Understanding the scale of probate helps put your situation in context:

-Florida has more probate cases than most states due to its large retirement population.
-The good news: Florida's probate system includes simplified options for smaller estates, and our county courts have extensive experience handling these cases.
+Florida, California, Texas, and Ohio handle more probate cases than most states due to their large populations.
+The good news: all four states offer simplified options for smaller estates, and their county courts have extensive experience handling these cases.